AhsanAyaz/slides/talks/markdown/careershowtalk.md

 ## Why should you care about this talk?

 Because after years of experience & expertise, I was recognized by Google!  <!-- .element: class="fragment" -->

----
+;HS;

 ![Do not program](assets/memes/do-not-program.png) <!-- .element: class="meme" -->

----
+;HS;

 ## Just Kidding!